A LOOK AT SOME EVENTS SURROUNDING

 By Gary Ray Branscome

-While every student of Scripture knows that some of the details included in our popular remembrance of Christmas are not explicitly stated in Scripture, I find those who constantly point those things out somewhat irritating; irritating because even though some of the things that they say are factual, they often go beyond the facts, and, in my opinion, sometimes “strain at a gnat” while swallowing “a camel” (Matthew 23:24).
+While every student of Scripture knows that some of the details included in our popular remembrance of Christmas are not explicitly stated in Scripture, there is no need to constantly point them out as if they were factual errors.
 That said, let me give some examples.

 I heard someone very confidently say, “When Mary and Joseph arrived in Bethlehem Mary was not riding a donkey.”
-What that person failed to see is that even though the Bible does not say that Mary and Joseph had a donkey, it does not say that they did not have a donkey.
-Moreover, there are some good reasons for believing that they had one.
+Now, while it is true that the Bible says nothing about Joseph having a donkey, there are some good reasons for believing that he had one, and that Mary rode on it.
 First of all, because Joseph was a carpenter he would have had his tools with him (that is how he made his living).
-And, because those tools were heavy, he would need a donkey to carry them.
-Second, because Mary was “great with child,” it would have been difficult for her to walk, so riding makes sense.
-My point is this: Instead of picking at details, let’s just be humble enough to admit that even though Bible does not say that they had a donkey, there are some good reasons to believe that they did.
+And, because those tools were heavy he would need a donkey to carry them.
+Second, because Mary was “great with child,” it would have been difficult for her to walk, so if they had a donkey it is very likely that she would have sat upon it.
+So instead of picking at details, realize that there are some good reasons to believe that they had a donkey.

-There are also some who are quick to point out that the “wise men” did not come to the stable.
+It is also often pointed out that that the “wise men” did not come to the stable, but came later.
 And, while every student of scripture knows that fact; wise men are included in nativity scenes because they are part of the Christmas story, and it would be impractical to have nativity scenes divided into two different places, one for the shepherds and one for the wise men.

 Swallowing One Huge Camel

-When it comes to Christ’s birth, the people who nit-pick over the points just discussed generally turn a blind eye to a total misrepresentation of Mary and Joseph’s relationship.
+While I have addressed some of the details included in our popular remembrance of Christmas that are not explicitly stated in Scripture, those who are quick to point out those details are usually totally blind to the blatant misrepresentation of Mary and Joseph’s relationship.
 To put it bluntly: Mary and Joseph were not just engaged.
 They were man and wife!
 Mary was Joseph’s “espoused wife,” not someone who was not yet his wife (Luke 2:5).

 Even though the relationship of Mary and Joseph would have been described by others in their community as a “betrothal,” according to Jewish law a betrothed couple were legally man and wife.
 Or as Lenski put it, “The Jewish betrothal was the marriage itself.
 But the Jewish custom placed an interval, longer or shorter, between the betrothal and the bringing home of the bride to her husband’s house [R.C.H.
 Lenski’s commentary on The Gospel of Matthew, page 40.]